hishashah20-beep/UC-Dashboard-Construction---Hisha-Shah/README.md

      rate over every available fall term (2010–2025), so campus selectivity can be compared as a trend rather than a single snapshot.
+   - **Demographic breakdown:** pick a campus and see admit rate by demographic group (African American, American Indian, Asian, Hispanic/Latinx, International, Pacific Islander, White, and domestic/unknown), summed the same way as the campus-level numbers (sum admits and applicants per group, then divide).

 ## Findings